grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 ### Open your Code Editor and Locate the `config.alloy` file

 Like before, we generate our next pipeline configuration within the same `config.alloy` file.
-The below configuration snippets will be added **in addition** to the existing configuration.
+You will add the following configuration snippets to the file **in addition** to the existing configuration.
 Essentially, we are configuring two pipelines within the same Alloy configuration file.

 ### Source OpenTelemetry logs from Kafka

 First, we will configure the OpenTelemetry Kafaka receiver. `otelcol.receiver.kafka` accepts telemetry data from a Kafka broker and forwards it to other `otelcol.*` components.

-Add the following configuration to the `config.alloy` file:
+Now add the following configuration to the `config.alloy` file:
 ```alloy
 otelcol.receiver.kafka "default" {
   brokers          = ["kafka:9092"]